zulip/zulip/templates/zerver/help/code-blocks.md

 You can also use `~~~` to start code blocks, or just indent the code 4 or more spaces.

-A widget in the upper-right corner of code blocks allows you to easily copy the code to your clipboard.
+A widget in the top right corner of code blocks allows you to easily copy the code to your clipboard.

 ## Language tagging